gitlzzz/ATLAS/docs/source/input_database_generation.md

 General settings and file paths for the database.

-- `database_name`: (str) Name of the database to be used for internal reference and as the filename.
+- :alt:`database_name`: (str) Name of the database to be used for internal reference and as the filename.
   - Example: `'my_material_db'`.

-- `min_num_atoms`: (int) Minimum number of atoms allowed in the generated structures.
+- :alt:`min_num_atoms`: (int) Minimum number of atoms allowed in the generated structures.
   - Default is `64`.

-- `max_num_atoms`: (int) Maximum number of atoms allowed in the generated structures.
+- :alt:`max_num_atoms`: (int) Maximum number of atoms allowed in the generated structures.
   - Default is `128`.

-- `min_cell_size`: (float) Minimum cell size in Angstrom.
+- :alt:`min_cell_size`: (float) Minimum cell size in Angstrom.
   - Default is `5.0`.

-- `relax_struct_path`: (optional, str) Path to a folder containing DFT optimized structures.
+- :alt:`relax_struct_path`: (optional, str) Path to a folder containing DFT optimized structures.
   - Default is `''`.

-- `database_path`: (str, PosixPath) Path where the final database will be saved.
+- :alt:`database_path`: (str, PosixPath) Path where the final database will be saved.
   - Default is `''`.

-- `rng_seed`: (optional, int) Numerical value used to fix the RNG seed.
+- :alt:`rng_seed`: (optional, int) Numerical value used to fix the RNG seed.
 If not specified, it will be chosen randomly each run.
   - Example: `42`.

-- `overwrite_db`: (optional, bool) Allow database overwrite.
+- :alt:`overwrite_db`: (optional, bool) Allow database overwrite.
 If false, and the database exists, the new database name will include a timestamp.
   - Default is `False`.

 #### Composition - `[database.composition]`